earlred/BigOcalculator/Readme.md

 # License

-The MirrorFlip functions are released under the MIT license.
+The getBigONotation function is released under the MIT license.